By | Oct 22, 2024 | Categories: Legal Advising, Career Development |

 3. Nurture relationships with business leaders, the C-suite, and board members.

-As a leader or member of the legal team, you are being judged by those outside the legal department through interactions with them in the normal course of business or while serving on cross-functional teams.
-It’s essential to devote time and effort to these relationships and show colleagues how you add value and can help them reach their goals.
-Remember, positive or negative comments that colleague’s share about you will influence your reviewer’s perception and evaluation.
+As a leader or member of the legal or compliance team, you are being evaluated by those outside your department through interactions with them in the normal course of business or while serving on cross-functional teams.
+It’s essential to devote time and effort to these relationships and demonstrate to colleagues how you add value and help them reach their goals.
+Remember, the tenor of comments that colleagues share about you will influence your reviewer’s perception and evaluation.
+Take the time throughout the year to connect with other senior business and functional leaders to ensure you’re addressing their needs and concerns, identifying risks, and aligning with their efforts.
+If you’re not based in the same office, arrange coffee dates or virtual meetings to ensure these colleagues associate a face and skill set with the name they see in the Cc field.

-4. Connect to corporate strategy during the in-person review.
+4. Connect your role to corporate strategy during the formal review.

-When it’s time to sit down for a formal performance review, be prepared to focus on and discuss your accomplishments, quantifiable value, and goals.
-By presenting this information and connecting it to the overall corporate strategy, you can position yourself as both a lawyer and a business partner, an important part of being a legal leader today.
-Even as a member of the legal team, you can keep the company’s overall goals in alignment with your own.
+At your formal performance review, be prepared to focus on and discuss your accomplishments, quantifiable value, and goals.
+By presenting this information and connecting it to the overall corporate strategy, you will position yourself as a valuable business partner as well as an attorney or compliance expert.
+Even as a member of the legal or compliance team, you can keep the company’s overall goals aligned with your own and increase your stature as a strategic advisor.

-Respond with comments such as “help me understand” or “it would be helpful to know more” to understand specific examples or areas of concern.
-This can result in a learning opportunity to improve both yourself and your career, so it’s critical to receive and understand the feedback.
+How you react to feedback and constructive criticism is extremely important.
+Respond with comments such as, “help me understand,” or “it would be helpful to know more,” to delve into specific examples or areas of concern.
+Make this an important learning opportunity both to improve your performance and to advance your career.

-The best and highest use of the performance review is to create a continuous learning process with the goal of helping you to achieve success.
+The most meaningful use of the performance review is to create a continuous learning process with the goal of helping you achieve long-term success.
 To take your career to the next stage, ask these questions at the end of the review:

 • What would you like me to focus on to support the company’s objectives?

-• How can I best continue to support and make your job easier?
+• How can I best continue to support you and make your job easier?

 • How can I add the most value in the coming year?